 A beautiful rosary like the one above is a special confirmation gift.
 This particular rosary is feminine and unique with an image of Our Lady of Fatima makes up the centerpiece.
 The crucifix is lovely with red accents to match the beads.
 This is the perfect confirmation rosary for a young lady!

 My daughters received The Catholic Girl's Guide by Fr.
 Lasance as a confirmation gift from the lady who helped me prepare them for the sacrament.
 Fr.
 Lasance prayer books are always good.

 This one has an original copyright of 1906 and the lessons are as applicable today as they were to young ladies then.
 My daughters cherish this prayer book and it has been a constant companion to and from Mass up through their late teens.
 It has given them much food for thought on the virtues and on choosing one's state in life.
 I highly recommend it to all young ladies.

 A nice crucifix to be worn as a necklace is a great graduation gift.
-This two-tone gold crucifix is 14 karat white gold and yellow gold and has a nice polished finish.
+This two-tone gold crucifix is gold plated and has a nice polished finish.
 It's a nice size and makes a lovely heirloom quality gift.
-Keep in mind that it does not come with a chain.
+Plus, it comes with the chain!